For those of us that depend on a cup of coffee to start our day, a kettle that won’t heat up or turn on just won’t do.

 There’s nothing like the awakening feeling that comes with the first sip of your morning coffee.
 But if your kettle is playing up, your get-up-and-go ritual might be disrupted.

-To complete the check, do the following.
+To check the mains, do the following.

 - Fill the kettle with water.